-iDTV interactive Data Return Path via Network
+iDTV interactive Data Return Path via Wyre Network

-The Network Interface Unit (NIU) is the point of connection to HFC network.
+The Network Interface Unit (NIU) is the point of connection to Wyre HFC network.
 The AO STB and Modem are connected to the NIU via a coax cable and the AO STB is connected to the AO Modem typically via an Ethernet port.